Creating and Running Koa.js Projects with ServBay

 1

-2Connect to the PostgreSQL server:
+2Connect to PostgreSQL server:

-javascript// Connect to PostgreSQL using pg client const { Pool } = require('pg'); // ServBay default PostgreSQL user 'user' password is 'password' const pool = new Pool({ user: 'user', // ServBay default user host: 'localhost', database: 'servbay_koa_app', // Ensure the DB exists password: 'password', // ServBay default password port: 5432, // ServBay default PostgreSQL port }); pool.connect((err, client, done) => { if (err) { console.error('PostgreSQL connection error:', err); return; } console.log('Connected to PostgreSQL'); client.release(); // Release connection back to the pool }); // Note: ServBay’s default user/passwords can be viewed/changed in the ServBay GUI. // Avoid hardcoding credentials in production.
+javascript// Use pg client to connect to PostgreSQL const { Pool } = require('pg'); // ServBay’s default PostgreSQL user 'user' with password 'password' const pool = new Pool({ user: 'user', // ServBay default user host: 'localhost', database: 'servbay_koa_app', // Ensure the database exists password: 'password', // ServBay default password port: 5432, // ServBay’s PostgreSQL default port }); pool.connect((err, client, done) => { if (err) { console.error('PostgreSQL connection error:', err); return; } console.log('Connected to PostgreSQL'); client.release(); }); // Note: ServBay’s default user/password can be viewed or changed in the GUI. // Avoid hardcoding passwords.

 1